Casino Lisboa (Macau)

 Casino Lisboa (lit.
-'Lisbon Casino', 葡京娛樂場) is a hotel casino in Sé, Macau, owned by the Sociedade de Turismo e Diversões de Macau (STDM), a Stanley Ho company.
+'Lisbon Casino', 葡京娛樂場) is an integrated resort located in Sé, Macau, operated by SJM Holdings.
 This three-storey complex was built in late 1960s.

 The original casino and the 12-storey round hotel tower were built in 1970 by Stanley Ho, Teddy Yip, Yip Hon and Henry Fok.
 A 270-room extension was added in 1991 for a total of 927 rooms.
 In 2006, another extension, the Grand Lisboa, was built next to the current complex.
-Therefore, a total of 2,362 rooms are in place in Hotel Lisboa as of 2010.
-This expansion was partly done in competition with the newly opened Wynn Macau, located right next to the original Casino Lisboa.
+Therefore, a total of 2,362 rooms are in place at Hotel Lisboa as of 2010.
+This expansion was partly done in competition with the then newly opened Wynn Macau, located right next to the original Casino Lisboa.

 Robuchon á Galera

 Robuchon á Galera, owned by the late chef Joël Robuchon, has been awarded three stars by the Michelin Guide in 2008.
 Robuchon á Galera serves European cuisine such as roasted guinea fowl and foie gras from its à la carte menu.
 The restaurant has since moved to the top floor of the Grand Lisboa hotel and has been renamed Robuchon au Dôme.